Penny Branning

 Penny Branning is a fictional character from the BBC soap opera EastEnders.
-She was played by Mia McKenna-Bruce in 2008 and Kitty Castledine since 2024.
-She was initially a recurring character who appeared between 21 January and 1 February 2008, and 15–18 April 2008.
-In November 2023, it was announced that Penny would be returning to the soap.
-She returned alongside her cousin Lauren Branning (Jacqueline Jossa) on 1 January 2024.
+She was originally portrayed by Mia McKenna-Bruce and appeared from 21 January to 1 February 2008, and again from 15 to 18 April.
+In November 2023, the role was recast to Kitty Castledine with the character returning on 1 January 2024 alongside her cousin Lauren Branning (Jacqueline Jossa).

 Penny is the daughter of established character Jack (Scott Maslen) and Selina Branning (Daisy Beaumont), the half-sister of Amy Mitchell (Ellie Dadd) and Ricky Branning (Frankie Day).
-Since her return, Penny's storylines have included a drug-dealing career and framing Lauren for smuggling, manipulating her way into a managerial position at Peggy's wine bar and the aftermath of a crowd collapse and crush that occurs there under her supervision, and teaming up with Harry Mitchell (Elijah Holloway) to exact revenge on her father.
+Since her return, Penny's storylines have included a drug-dealing career and framing Lauren for smuggling, manipulating her way into a managerial position at Peggy's wine bar and the aftermath of a crowd collapse and crush that occurs there under her supervision, teaming up with Harry Mitchell (Elijah Holloway) to exact revenge on her father, a relationship with Vinny Panesar (Shiv Jalota), finding out she is pregnant and discovering her baby may be fathered by Harry rather than Vinny.

 Development

 Mia McKenna-Bruce (pictured) originally played Penny, in her 2008 stint.

 In 2008, executive producer Diederick Santer decided to explore the family of established character, Jack Branning (Maslen), to give him more of a detailed backstory.
 This was used by bringing in Penny and her mother, Selina Branning (Beaumont) as recurring characters.
-Mia McKenna-Bruce was cast in the role of Penny, and appeared in two separate guest stints.
-One from January to February, and another in April, all that year.
+Mia McKenna-Bruce was cast in the role of Penny, and appeared in two separate guest stints, one from January to February, and another in April, both that year.

 In November 2023, it was announced Penny would be heading back to Walford with her cousin Lauren Branning (Jossa).
-This time, the character was made a regular character.
+This time, the character was made regular.
 It was decided that the character would be recast and the role was given to Kitty Castledine.
 Castledine expressed she was thrilled to be joining the show, due to watching it while growing up.

 "My whole family are EastEnders fans, and I remember sitting on my Nanny Kay’s lap to tune in, [...]
 The inclusion of disabled talent on screen is so important to me as a wheelchair user, so I’m thrilled to be playing a character as feisty and cool as Penny."

 — Kitty Castledine on her casting as Penny.

 Executive producer Chris Clenshaw said on the casting announcement, "It's been a long time since Penny Branning was in Walford, and she's a very different person from the one our viewers might remember."
-About her character's representation of wheelchair users, Castledine said, "It’s really important that disability is visible on screen, because there hasn’t been a lot of representation, and I’m proud to be someone representing disability."
+About her character's representation of wheelchair users, Castledine said, "It's really important that disability is visible on screen, because there hasn't been a lot of representation, and I'm proud to be someone representing disability."